DanielCampaz/playlist-app/README.md

 # Playlist App

+### Within each project there is a README file with initialization and installation instructions.

 API for automatic playlist, the API receives a login with email and password, the user can create 1 or several playlists and add videos by copying the url (copied from the panel or copied from the share button) or the iframe, the application could work from two open sessions, one on the cell phone adding the songs or videos to the list and the other at the playback location

 ### Requirements